flerro/mytz/README.md

 ## Build / Run locally / Deploy

-The provided `Makefile` wraps the `sam` cli utility to execute several tasks:
+The provided `Makefile` wraps the `SAM CLI` utility to execute several tasks:

 - build the go function
   ```